-[Section 14 amended by No. 24 of 1995 s.
+[Section 14 amended: No. 24 of 1995 s.
 15.]

 Part IV — Protection of Aboriginal sites

 15. Report of findings

 Any person who has knowledge of the existence of any thing in the nature of Aboriginal burial grounds, symbols or objects of sacred, ritual or ceremonial significance, cave or rock paintings or engravings, stone structures or arranged stones, carved trees, or of any other place or thing to which this Act applies or to which this Act might reasonably be suspected to apply shall report its existence to the Registrar, or to a police officer, unless he has reasonable cause to believe the existence of the thing or place in question to be already known to the Registrar.